The Benefits of Video Marketing

 - Video documentaries - stylistically cross between brand films and educational content

-- Explainer/tutorial videos - slightly different from educational videos in that it improves the UX and provides a "quick start" guide for certain products
+- Tutorial videos/explainer videos - slightly different from educational videos in that it improves the UX and provides a "quick start" guide for certain products

 - Experience videos - provide user expectations of the services your provide